 As you can see in the picture, a pork picnic shoulder carries some extra baggage with the meat.
 Skin covers over half of the entire piece of meat, and there are fatty deposits here and there.

 This is part of the reason that the cut is usually very inexpensive.
-Another reason is that to be cooked well, it needs to be cooked for a long time.
+Another reason is that to become tender it has to be cooked for a long time.
 And that's where us smokers come in!
 It's like pork picnics were made just for us!

 To prepare the pork picnic for the smoker, the first step is to remove it from the packaging and give it a good rinse in cold water.
 Most all pork is now injected with a solution of salt and preservatives to extend the shelf life of the meat.
-Rinsing will remove the excess from the surface.
+Rinsing will remove the excess brine from the surface.

 If there's a lot of excess fat on the surface, you can trim some of it off.
 However, most of it will melt as the pork cooks, and you can remove the rest right before you serve it to your guests.

 Use about one ounce of the juice for each pound.
 Insert the syringe needle fully, then press the plunger as you pull out the needle.
 Try to inject the liquid evenly through the entire picnic.

 A good dry rub is just about required for seasoning the outside of the pork.
-Use a good recipe that's light on the salt, especially if the pork has been "enhanced" with the salt and preservative solution.
+Use a good recipe that's light on the salt, especially if the pork has been enhanced with the salt and preservative solution.
 Read the label and you'll easily see whether or not it's been hit with the preservatives.

 Season all surfaces of the pork shoulder liberally with a rub mixture.
 Much of the flavor will be carried away as the melting fat and juices drip off.
 And if you baste it, you'll wash away more of the seasonings.

-for the smoker or barbecue grill.
-Fire up the smoker!
+That's all there is to preparing a picnic shoulder for the smoker or barbecue grill.
+Time to fire up the smoker!